Private Identity Testing for High-Dimensional Distributions: Introduction

 \item Given samples from a product distribution $P$ over $\zo^{d}$, decide if $P$ is equal to some given extremely biased distribution $Q$ with mean $\ex{}{Q} \preceq O(\frac{1}{d})$ or is $\alpha$-far from $Q$ in total variation distance.
 In this case our tester achieves the provably optimal sample complexity. \end{enumerate}

-The main challenge in solving these high-dimensional testing problems privately is that the only known non-private testers are based on test statistics that have high worst-case sensitivity.
+The main challenge in solving these high-dimensional testing problems privately is that the only known non-private test statistics for these problems have high worst-case sensitivity.
 That is, these test statistics can potentially be highly brittle to changing even a single one of the samples.
 We overcome this challenge by identifying two methods for reducing the sensitivity of the test statistic without substantially changing its average-case behavior on typical datasets sampled from the distributions we consider.
 The first is based on a novel \emph{private filtering} method, which gives a computationally efficient tester.
-The second combines the method of \emph{Lipschitz extensions}~\cite{BlockiBDS13,KasiviswanathanNRS13} with \emph{recursive preconditioning}~\cite{KamathLSU19}, which yields an exponential-time tester, but with improved sample complexity.
+The second combines the method of \emph{Lipschitz extensions}~\cite{BlockiBDS13,KasiviswanathanNRS13} with \emph{recursive preconditioning}, which yields an exponential-time tester, but with improved sample complexity.